Software

 • Rights and responsibilities of both parties (your organization and the third-party vendor)

-• Language around any timeframes promised or custom services requested
+• Language around any time frames promised or custom services requested

 • Rights to modify products and/or services